 Rubio took over State with near-total Senate comfort

 AP reported that the Senate confirmed Rubio as secretary of state by a unanimous 99-0 vote on January 20, 2025.
-That matters because it gave him unusual bipartisan legitimacy at the front end of Trump's second term.
+It gave him unusual bipartisan legitimacy at the front end of Trump's second term.

 Then USAID was folded into his orbit